 - Don’t make text too small, as this makes it hard to read on a small screen.

-- Leave space round buttons and links.
-Tapping a touch screen is imprecise, and it’s frustrating to accidentally press the wrong thing.
+- Leave space around buttons and links.
+Tapping a touch screen shouldn’t result in the user accidentally pressing the wrong link.

 - Keep images simple to keep the image file sizes down.

 - Design buttons so they change appearance when clicked.
-This reassures users that they’ve selected the right thing.
+This reassures users that they’ve selected the right one.

 Browse topics: The internet